Paradis Pipeline Explosion Kills 1 Worker, Injures 2

 Having represented over 260 workers injured in 4 of the largest refinery explosions in recent history, including over 60 from the Williams Geismar tragedy, our plant explosion lawyers understand that the victims and their families currently have one priority: recovering from their injuries and getting their lives back.

 But in addition to the physical injuries and damage, explosions like this one have substantial financial consequences for the workers and their families as well.

-To ensure that the workers and their families aren’t left struggling with the physical and financial effects of this tragedy on their own, we’ve put together a team of some of the best accident investigators and product failure experts in the country to determine the cause of the tragicexplosion and if and how it could have been prevented.
+To ensure that the workers and their families aren’t left struggling with the physical and financial effects of this tragedy on their own, we do whatever possible to provide our clients with access to the best doctors and medical providers in the country and assist with daily living expenses while their cases are pending.

-Call 1-888-603-3636 or Click Here to email our refinery explosion attorneys.
+Call 1-888-603-3636 or Click Here for a Free Consultation with our Undefeated Plant and Pipeline Explosion Lawyers.
 All consultations are completely free, confidential, and require no commitment whatsoever.

 Our Plant Explosion Lawyers have Successfully Represented Workers Injured in Connection with 6 of the Largest Workplace Explosions in Recent History